 Sacred Valley of The Incas

 The landscape of the Sacred Valley is a dramatic contrast to Cuzco.
 Steep sided mountains flank a fertile valley floor carved by glaciers.
 Visit Chinchero town where ancestral traditions remain and the locals display their array of weaving methods.
-At Moray, admire the Inca terraces used for crops, each level with its individual microclimate then continue to Ollantaytambo, a town dominated by fortress like Inca ruins.
+Continue to Ollantaytambo, a town dominated by fortress like Inca ruins with pretty cobbled streets.

 Accommodation: Sonesta Posada del Inca Yucay